PRODUCTION FROM THE FIELD

 The well stream is transported by pipeline to the Ula field for processing.
 The oil is exported further to Teesside in the UK.Status

 Production from the field has generally been good, but the water cut is increasing.
-The production is restricted by oil-in-water limits.ACCRUED INVESTMENTS IN NOMINAL NOK
+The production is restricted by oil-in-water limits and technical problems.ACCRUED INVESTMENTS IN NOMINAL NOK

 Print illustration Download data ACCRUED INVESTMENTS IN NOMINAL NOK Download PDF Download as image (PNG)